Conference Room Introduction

 Corporate Identity – Dana Diamond

 The Dana Diamond should be shown on the main wall of the conference room.
-Material should be 1/4” (6mm) horizontally brushed stainless steel or a metal laminate substitute affixed directly to the white surface.
+Material should be 1/4” (6mm) horizontally brushed stainless steel, anodized aluminum or a metal laminate substitute affixed directly to the white surface.

 “People Finding a Better Way”